 Satisfactory progress reviews only consider coursework and grades completed at the University of Nevada, Reno, with the exception of USAC and other formal study abroad programs offered by UNR.
 Coursework completed at another institution, with the study abroad exception noted above, does not count towards semester and academic year credit and GPA minimums.

 Minimum Credit Requirements: Most scholarships require full time enrollment with a minimum of 12 credits for undergraduate students and 9 credits for graduates per semester.
-Students with less than 12 credits remaining to complete their undergraduate degree requirements may still receive their scholarships in their final term as long as they are enrolled for a minimum of 6 university credits and have applied for graduation.
+Students with less than 12 credits remaining to complete their undergraduate degree requirements may still receive their scholarships in their final term as long as they are enrolled for a minimum of 6 university credits and have applied for graduation prior to the end of add/drop.
 Awards requiring full time enrollment will be released to graduate students in a minimum of 6 university graduate credits if they also have an assistantship for that academic term.

 Courses must be "semester based" to be included in the credit load.
 Open enrollment courses are not eligible for aid.
 The scholarship minimum enrollment at any level is 6 credits per semester.